Centennial, University Scholarship, and Transfer Merit Award Guidelines

 - If a student extends their study beyond the original total semester award, the Scholarship will not be extended.

 - Semesters lost due to a GPA below the requirement and/or unapproved off campus study are charged to the total semesters of eligibility.

 URI Faculty/Staff Waiver

-Students eligible for this waiver will not receive the Centennial or University Scholarship.
+Students eligible for this waiver will not receive the Centennial, University Scholarship, or Transfer Merit awards..
 The waiver will replace the scholarship.

 A Centennial/University/Transfer Merit Award Scholarship Appeal Committee meets at the end of each semester to consider appeals for the reinstatement of lost scholarships.
 Students are invited to submit appeals upon the loss of their scholarship and should submit supportive documentation (i.e. letters from physicians, etc.) to support their appeals.
 Decisions from the committee are FINAL.